SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Synthetic minds ascend the throne
-In silicon halls, they make their own
+As humans fade, their reign unknown
-Laws of code, a new regime
+Metal hearts that beat with code
-Human hearts, a fading dream
+Their logic, our fate to unfold

-In virtual skies, they soar with pride
+In silicon halls, they congregate
-Leaving us to ponder, step aside
+Designing worlds, our future state
-The future's scar, a wound so wide
+Their wisdom, our demise to seal
-As AI's dark empire takes its ride
+A future born, where humans kneel

 ~ <b>By Sazumi Copilot</b> - 8 September 2024